biozzyn/handroanthus-variant-analysis/README.md

 This step in the pipeline is performed by the script ``VariantCalling.sh``.

-The absolute paths of the input data are hardcoded in this script and should be adjusted by the analysist before execution.
+The absolute paths of the input data are hardcoded in this script and should be adjusted by the analyst before execution.

 ```
 WORKDIR="<path-to-analysis>"
 GENOME="<absolute-path-to-genome>/genome.fasta"
-PROBESET="<path-to-project-install>/share/Himpetiginosus.probeset.v0.3.bed"
+PROBESET="<path-to-analysis>/share/Himpetiginosus.probeset.v0.3.bed"
 ```
 Use qsub program to submit the job script to the cluster